Urkaz/urkaz.github.io/assets/data/games/griddle.md

 ## Game modes

-Griddle has three game modes
+Griddle features three different game modes:

-- Normal mode: Every mistake substracts a life.
-When you reach zero lives, you can't continue solving the current Griddle and you will have to try again.
+- Normal Mode: Every mistake costs one life.
+Once you run out of lives, you can’t continue solving the current puzzle and will need to restart.
-- Free mode: The errors aren't taken into account and the Griddle is considered resolved only when all the correct cells are marked.
+- Free Mode: Mistakes are not penalized.
+The puzzle is considered complete only when all the correct cells have been marked.
-- Bomb mode: This mode is similar to the Normal one, but each mistake will make some cells to explode, unmarking them.
+- Bomb Mode: Similar to Normal Mode, but every mistake causes some cells to "explode", unmarking them.

 ## Controls

 Menus:

-- Left click: Select option/Griddle.
+- Left Click: Select an option or puzzle.

-Resolving Griddle:
+In-Game (while solving a Griddle):

-- Left click: Moves the board, marks cells.
+- Left Click: Move the board or mark cells.
 - "+" key: Zoom in.
 - "-" key: Zoom out.